surfside-io/surfside-ios-tracker/README.md

 # Surfside iOS Tracker

+Surfside is a technology company that powers the infrastructure, APIs, and software businesses need to quickly build custom ad platforms for personalized commerce, native ads, sponsored listings, internal promotions, and more.

+We help retailers unlock new value to personalize, grow, and monetize their customer experiences like never before.
+Meanwhile, brands and advertisers can tap into an entirely new performance channel, reaching relevant, high-intent consumers when and where they are most likely to buy.

-Surfside iOS Tracker is a Swift Package that provides Surfside-specific functionality for the Snowplow iOS tracker.
+Surfside iOS Tracker is a Swift Package that provides Surfside iOS tracker.
 It includes custom event tracking, commerce contexts, and Surfside-specific data collection capabilities.

 ## Features

-- **SurfsideEvent Plugin**: Extends Snowplow with Surfside-specific functionality
+- **SurfsideEvent**: Extends Surfside Tracker with advanced functionality for tracking user and commerce events
 - **Global Context Management**: Persistent contexts for source, segment, and location data
 - **Commerce Event Tracking**: Product, transaction, and promotion contexts with automatic cleanup
 - **Easy Setup**: Helper utilities for quick tracker configuration with environment-based endpoints